 What is the key to understanding cosmetic surgery negligence?
 So important is the matter that we thought we should lay it out for you definitively below.

 Cosmetic surgery can seem like the answer you were looking for.
-In short, it may alter for the better parts of your features that you don’t like or want to change.
+When it’s done right, cosmetic surgery can alter (for the better) body features that you don’t like or want to change.
 It can be anything from something as small as a mole removal to something as significant as plastic surgery.

-Contrary to popular belief, cosmetic surgery isn’t only committed to those looking to beautify their appearance.
+Contrary to popular belief, cosmetic surgery doesn’t merely occur against those looking to beautify their appearance.
 In some cases, cosmetic surgery can be done to improve the patient’s quality of life.
 For instance:

 - If they cannot open their eyes properly because their skin sags over their eyes, or;